He is lively as a fish in the water, with neither root nor stem

 28. From the hymn by the Twenty-second Indian Patriarch Manorhita, as recorded in Pao-lin chuan.

-36. The simile is taken from the Chinese translation of Vasubandhu: “By the transformations of external motions, one is shown the intentions in living beings’ hearts, As one is shown a fish living hidden in a lake, through the transformations of the waves.”
+36. The simile is taken from the Chinese translation of Vasubandhu: “By the transformations of external motions, one is shown the intentions in the hearts of living beings, as one discerns a fish living hidden in a lake through the transformations of the waves.”

 37. This section, like section 10, deals with four procedures that Lin-chi uses with different types of students.
 In that section he spoke in terms of ching (scriptures) and jen (person).
 Here he adds a third term, fa, which is Chinese for dharma.
 A dharma can be a physical thing or a thought-thing.

-47. Quoted from a hymn by the Eighth Indian Patriarch Buddhanandi recorded in Pao-lin chuan 3.
-Since the original mind is identical with the Buddha-nature inherent in one, there is no need to make any special effort to join with it, nor of course to separate from it.
+47. Quoted from a hymn by the Eighth Indian Patriarch Buddhanandi recorded in Pao-lin chuan.
+Since the original mind is identical with the Buddha-nature inherent in everyone, there is no need to make any special effort to join with it, nor of course to separate from it.

 4. Suzuki, D. T. (1949).
 Essays in Zen Buddhism (First Series).
 New York: Grove Press.